Aisha-Nanyonga/Todo-item-challenge/README.md

 # EDU-TODO APP
-It is an item-list app where Edu students can add their tasks that they would like to accomplish for the day.
+It is an item-list app where Edu students can add tasks that they would like to accomplish for the day.

 # How to use App
 - Students can add tasks they would like to accomplish